For Most College Savers, Prepaid 529 Plans Don't Make the Grade

 But while the tax advantages of 529 plans are certainly helpful, they won't get you all the way.
 The overall amount you save and the investment returns that you earn are also critical inputs.
 What if college inflation runs higher than you anticipate, and your 529 balance falls short come matriculation day?
 Or what if you did save enough, but a market downturn like in 2008 wipes out a significant portion of your account balance?

 Prepaid 529s attempt to hedge some of those risks.
 You pay for future college credits today, so you don't have to worry that the market takes a dive between now and when your child starts school.
-You have assurance that your outlay will at least keep up with college tuition inflation, regardless of how much college costs skyrocket.
+You also have assurance that your outlay will at least keep up with college tuition inflation, regardless of how much college costs skyrocket.
 So essentially, you eliminate market risk and inflation risk.

 Further, prepaid 529 plans also have similar tax benefits as conventional 529 plans.
 Qualified distributions are exempt from federal income taxes and might also be exempt from state and local taxes.
 And many states also offer tax breaks on contributions.